download the latest brochure

 Kid Pan Alley started with a brilliant but obvious discovery—kids make the greatest co-writers—especially when you are writing songs for kids.
 Paul Reisler, songwriter, composer, master songwriting teacher and founder of Trapezoid made this discovery on the first day of an elementary school songwriting residency project in rural Rappahannock County, VA.
 The songs were funny, touching, goofy, gross and completely enchanting.
 The songs turned out to be so good that Reisler asked a number of the county’s professional musicians—many of them nationally and internationally known—to choose one song each and record it in their own style.
 The recording, Tidal Wave of Song, became an expression of the whole community—and of the power of song to inspire a true spirit of community.

 Ever since, Kid Pan Alley has created a tidal wave of songs around the country.
-We’ve now written over 500 songs with over 10,000 children.
-We’ve just finished a CD project in Nashville in partnership with the Nashville Chamber Orchestra that features some of the city’s top recording artists including Amy Grant, Delbert McClinton, Suzy Bogguss, Raul Malo and Kix Brooks.
+We’ve now written over 2,700 songs with over 65,000 children.
+We’ve recorded 5 albums featuring artists including Amy Grant, Sissy Spacek, Delbert McClinton, Cracker, Kix Brooks, Nashville Chamber Orchestra, Corey Harris, Suzy Bogguss and many others.

 You’d get excited about creative writing and learn about rhyme, metaphor, rhythm and melody through the process of writing your song.
-You’d even learn something that was going to help you on your tests..
-As profits from CD sales go to more music enrichment programs, it might make it possible for you to learn more about music.
+You’d even learn something that was going to help you on your tests.
+As profits from CD sales go to more music enrichment programs, it might make it possible for you to help others find their creative voice.

 In 2005, we will be working on full CD projects in Portland, ME, Roanoke, VA and another in the Nashville area, as well as many short-term residencies throughout the country.
 We are also planning albums on specific themes including peace, the environment and Christmas.